logzio/logz-docs/_source/logzio_collections/_log-sources/aws-cross-account.md

 <!-- tab:start -->
 <div id="overview">

 Deploy this integration to simultaneously ship logs from multiple AWS accounts to Logz.io.
+This integration uses two types of accounts:

+* Landing account, which receives logs from your multiple AWS accounts and sends them to Logz.io.
+* Sending accounts, which send logs from your AWS services to the landing account.

 ![Overview](https://dytvr9ot2sszz.cloudfront.net/logz-docs/aws-cross-account/overview-aws.png)